-Macro data suggest national home prices will move sideways in 2025
+Macro data suggest national home prices will largely move sideways over the next 12 months

 The MarketDesk U.S. Home Price Indicator (USHPI) is built to forecast the direction and approximate magnitude of changes in the U.S. national home price index over the next 12 months.
 The indicator is a combination of five macro inputs that historically exhibit a high statistical correlation with future changes in home prices.